askmike/gekko/docs/internals/events.md

         reason: [string explaining why the trade was aborted] }

-### tradeCanceled event
+### tradeCancelled event

 - What: An object singaling the fact that the a trade orginially initiated was now cancelled
-- When: At the same time as the advice event if the trader will NOT try to trade.
+- When: After a tradeInitiated event
-- Subscribe: You can subscribe to this event by registering the `processTradeCanceled` method.
+- Subscribe: You can subscribe to this event by registering the `processTradeCancelled` method.
 - Example:
       {
         id: [string identifying this unique trade],